Theology (BA)

 Why Study Theology?

 Develop vocational skills.
 Deepen your faith.
 Explore life’s big questions.
-Whether you are called to attend seminary, wish to teach religion or want to pursue a career with a religious or humanitarian organization, a theology degree will prepare you to serve God, the church and the world.
+Whether you are called to attend seminary, wish to teach religion, or want to pursue a career with a religious or humanitarian organization, a theology degree will prepare you to serve God, the church, and the world.

 Studying theology is also preparation for a meaningful life, no matter your intended career path.
-Nationwide, theology majors are consistently among the top achievers on graduate school entrance exams, and they are often among the most versatile creators, artists, philosophers and scientists.
+Nationwide, theology majors are consistently among the top achievers on graduate school entrance exams, and they are often among the most versatile creators, artists, philosophers, and scientists.

-Why Earn Your Theology Degree at USF?
+Why Earn Your Theology Degree at Saint Francis?

 Perhaps no other major at the University of Saint Francis embodies our school’s founding mission more than our ministry and theology degree programs.